-Third Energy employs more than 20 staff in North Yorkshire and we are playing our part in bridging the industry skills gap by teaming up with Malton-based training provider, Derwent Training and Scarborough-based Tyro Training to train apprentices.
-Currently we have three people undergoing training, and have been impressed by their enthusiasm and willingness to learn new skills.
-Our administrative apprentice, having completed her programme, is now a full time member of staff whilst the other two will complete their Mechanical and Electrical apprenticeships in January 2017.
-They have already achieved several qualifications, including gas testing and IOSH Managing Safely, and been gaining real time experience through supporting project works such well workovers.
+Third Energy employs more than 20 staff in North Yorkshire and we are play our part in bridging the industry skills gap by teaming up with Malton-based training provider, Derwent Training and Scarborough-based Tyro Training to train apprentices.
+Recently, we had three people undergoing training, and have been impressed by their enthusiasm and willingness to learn new skills.
+Our administrative apprentice, having completed her programme in 2016, is now a full time member of staff.
+The other two will completed their Mechanical and Electrical apprenticeships in January 2017.
+They have achieved several qualifications, including gas testing and IOSH Managing Safely, and been gaining real time experience through supporting project works such well workovers.
 They are both registered STEM education ambassadors and one of them was Highly Commended in the regional finals of the National Apprentice of the Year Awards.

 Third Energy has been a proud sponsor of Scarborough Athletic FC, a club rung by the supporters trust, since June 2012 and work with them to extend participation with the local community.
 Initiatives have included brokering reduced ticket prices for local apprentices; providing signed shirts and tickets as prizes for school fundraisers and making co-presentations with Club players and managers.
 We are very pleased to have supported their extremely successful run over the last four years, rising from Step 9 in the English football league pyramid up to the Northern Premier League Division One (North), not to mention their appearance in the Final of the Northern Premier League Challenge Cup in April.